crosswalk-project/crosswalk-extensions-twoinone/README.md

 4. Open ``twoinone-windows\twoinone.sln`` in Visual Studio 2015 and build the solution.

 5. Enter demo dir and run the demo.
+Replace ``<crosswalk>`` with the absolute path to the newly created root directory for this crosswalk extension from step 1.

 ```
 > cd demo-posture